Shia Islam in the Americas: North America

 A 2009 Pew survey estimated that around 300,000 Shias lived in North America (including the United States), about 10% of North America's Muslim population.
 American Shia Muslim community are from different part of the world such as South Asia, Europe, Middle East, and East Africa.
 They are mainly from Arab countries such as Iraq, Lebanon, as well as non-Arab countries such as Iran, Pakistan and others.
-The second group of Shiites are black and white Americans who have become Shiites in a variety of ways, including through Sufi propaganda.
+The second group of Shiites are Americans who have become Shiites in a variety of ways.
 The population of Shiite Muslims in the United States is about 900,000, which is 15% of the total Muslim population in the country.

 Those Shia Muslims have many activities and founded several organization such as Islamic Center of America and North American Shia Ithna-Asheri Muslim Communities Organization (NASIMCO).

 The first group of immigrant Shiites migrated to the United States from Lebanon and Syria about one hundred and eighty years ago (1824-1878).
 These Shiite Muslims migrated to cities such as Detroit, Michigan, and Ross (California) and North Dakota.

 In Brazil

 Brazil, a vast South American country, has approximately one million Shia Muslims from the time of the Ottoman Empire.
 Many Lebanese emigrants to Brazil resulted in an increase Shia beliefs.
-In Brazil, Shia Muslims generally live in an area known as Curitiba.
+In Brazil, Shia Muslims generally live in Curitiba.
 They have many activities and have established several Islamic centers and institutes for the propagation of Shia beliefs and the message of Ahl al-Bayt.
-For this reason, there are several related places for Shia Muslims in Sao Paulo, such as the Prophet of Allah Muhammad mosque and the Imam Khomeini Islamic Center.
+For this reason, there are several related places for Shia Muslims in São Paulo, such as the Prophet of Allah Muhammad mosque and the Imam Khomeini Islamic Center.
 Also, Shias have one mosque, Imam Ali mosque, where Shia and Sunni may pray together.
 In recent years, Shia and Sunni scholars have had several meetings with each other.
 Many Shia's books are translated into Portuguese such as Nahjul Balagha.